Osun to begin fresh recruitment into Amotekun Corps - Vanguard News

 Osun State Government has urged qualified residents of the state to apply for recruitment in the state Amotekun Corps.

-A public service announcement issued by the Amotekun Corps Board Secretary, Barrister Hassan Agbelekale on Monday disclosed that suitable applicants should apply for a free form at the Government House Annex Oke-Fia, Osogbo from Monday, April 12 to Friday, April 23, 2021.
+A public service announcement issued by the Amotekun Corps Board Secretary, Barrister Hassan Agbelekale on Monday disclosed that suitable applicants should apply for a free form at the Government House Annex Oke-Fia, Osogbo.

 It reads, “The State Government of Osun wishes to inform the general public that the Osun Security Network Agency and Amotekun Corps will commence the recruitment of suitably qualified candidates into Amotekun Corps.